IntentArchitect/Docs/articles/release-notes/intent-architect-v4.0.md

 We're proud to announce the release of Version 4 of intent Architect.
 This release has the result of many hours of effort and planning by the Intent Architect team.
 We're also pleased to say that the feedback we've received thus far from our beta testers has been incredibly positive.

-Below is a link to a webinar that covers the major enhancements that are part of verion 4, as well as some information on the backward compatibility and, of course, the hightlights of the new release.
+Below is a link to a webinar that covers the major enhancements that are part of version 4, as well as some information on the backward compatibility and, of course, the highlights of the new release.

 ### Watch the webinar

 [![Incompatible module warning](images/4.0.0/intent-architect-v4-webinar-cover-page.png)](https://intentarchitect.com/#/redirect/?category=resources&subCategory=webinar-introduction-to-intent-architect-v4)

-To watch the webinar, `middle-click` on the image above or use the following link: [Introduction to Intent Archtiect V4](https://intentarchitect.com/#/redirect/?category=resources&subCategory=webinar-introduction-to-intent-architect-v4)
+To watch the webinar, `middle-click` on the image above or use the following link: [Introduction to Intent Architect V4](https://intentarchitect.com/#/redirect/?category=resources&subCategory=webinar-introduction-to-intent-architect-v4)

-Please share your feedback on this version (and the webinar) by fillin in this 1 min survey: [Share your feedback](https://intentarchitect.com/#/redirect/?category=resources&subCategory=webinar-introduction-to-intent-architect-v4-feedback-survey)
+Please share your feedback on this version (and the webinar) by filling in this 1 min survey: [Share your feedback](https://intentarchitect.com/#/redirect/?category=resources&subCategory=webinar-introduction-to-intent-architect-v4-feedback-survey)

 ### Backward Compatibility